huzaifsk/meet-mock/README.md

 - 🖥️ Fully responsive layout — optimized for desktop & mobile
 - 🐱 GitHub icon linking to the repository

-## 🚀 Live Demo

-> Coming soon or run locally with the instructions below.

 ## 📸 Preview

 ![UI Screenshot](/public/preview.png) <!-- You can replace this with an actual screenshot -->